ryand56/weatherscan-rewritten/README.md

 <!-- INSTALLATION -->
 ## Installation

+Make a new directory and download the ``.env.sample`` file to your directory and rename it to ``.env.local`` and fill in your keys.

 ### Docker
-Make a new directory and download the latest Docker Compose configuration file.
+Download the latest Docker Compose configuration file.
+Modify it if needed.

-Download the ``.env.production.sample`` file to your directory and rename it to ``.env.production`` and fill in your keys.

 The image can then be deployed by running:
 ```